logzio/logz-docs/_source/user-guide/cloud-siem/siemplify.md

   - shalper
 ---

-Integrate your Logz.io Cloud SIEM with [Siemplify](https://www.siemplify.co/) to automatically remediate security incidents identified by Logz.io and increase observability into incident details.
+Integrate your Logz.io Cloud SIEM with [Siemplify](https://www.siemplify.co/) to automatically remediate incidents identified by Logz.io Cloud SIEM and increase observability into incident details.

-Siemplify is an industry-leading Security Orchestration, Automation & Response (SOAR) solution.
-The integration allows Siemplify users to implement playbooks to automatically remediate incidents identified by Logz.io Cloud SIEM.
+Siemplify is an industry-leading Security Orchestration, Automation & Response (SOAR) solution that gives SOC teams the ability to manage Security Operations from a single platform.

-In addition, users working in Siemplify can run Logz.io queries as Siemplify playbook actions to investigate events directly from the Siemplify interface.
-By integrating with Siemplify users can run Lucene queries on their Logz.io Cloud SIEM account to investigate open questions.

-accounts or investigate specific events to retrieve the logs responsible for triggering security rules.

-## Advantages of the integration
+## Advantages of the Logz.io <> Siemplify integration

 * Siemplify can automatically fetch Logz.io security events as new cases.
   If you prefer to be selective about event fetching, filter Logz.io security events by rule severity and/or rule name.
+Retroactive fetching is fully supported.

 * Siemplify playbooks can trigger automated responses to cases originating in security events identifed by Logz.io.

 * Get event details for a specific case.
 Any Siemplify playbook can use Logz.io actions to increase observability by querying logs for additional details.
+Siemplify users will be able to run log queries on their Logz.io data within Siemplify playbook actions and investigate events directly from the Siemplify interface.

 * Implement the Logz.io out-of-the-box **Threat Investigation Playbook** for guidance and best practices for conducting an investigation.